h0bbel/homelab-code/README.md

 # Infrastructure Scripts & Tools

-This repository contains various scripts and tools to help with everyday infrastructure tasks, especially for **VMware vSphere** and **Portainer**.
+This repository contains various scripts and tools to help with everyday infrastructure tasks.

 These tools are made to make things easier—like documenting setups, collecting system info, and creating useful reports.